rust-lang/rust-wiki-backup/Meeting-workweek-2014-03-03.md

 ####

--felix: GC abstraction for storage. objects in shared GC heap being managed.
+- felix: GC abstraction for storage. objects in shared GC heap being managed.
 Things outside that space are often thought of as roots.

 (whiteboard)

--felix: Goal is to find connected components that include roots, specifically identify the (approximately) smallest connected component.
+- felix: Goal is to find connected components that include roots, specifically identify the (approximately) smallest connected component.
--felix: how? tracing is a fixed-point algorithm. three sets: 1) unknown state, 2) scheduled to be scanned (enqueued in work set) 3) things that have been scanned.
+- felix: how? tracing is a fixed-point algorithm. three sets: 1) unknown state, 2) scheduled to be scanned (enqueued in work set) 3) things that have been scanned.
 2 + 3 are marked as live or dead.
--felix: fixed point: start with everything unknown, enque everything reachable from roots, scan everything in the work set to find what they point to.
+- felix: fixed point: start with everything unknown, enque everything reachable from roots, scan everything in the work set to find what they point to.
--felix: main impls: mark/sweep - objects don't move in memory, mark bit exists somewhere, flag it when enqueued to be scanned;
+- felix: main impls: mark/sweep - objects don't move in memory, mark bit exists somewhere, flag it when enqueued to be scanned;
--felix: copying - every time you encounter object, you make a copy and install a forwarding pointer
+- felix: copying - every time you encounter object, you make a copy and install a forwarding pointer
--felix: with mark/sweep you have a bark bit; with cheney copying collector. (details)
+- felix: with mark/sweep you have a bark bit; with cheney copying collector. (details)

--nrc: can you discuss adv/disadv of both? mark/sweep doesn't require copy
+- nrc: can you discuss adv/disadv of both? mark/sweep doesn't require copy
--felix: not doing copy is adv, but by doing copy you get compaction, reducing fragmentation
+- felix: not doing copy is adv, but by doing copy you get compaction, reducing fragmentation
--nrc: js guys do huge amount of work to go from mark/sweep -> moving. why?
+- nrc: js guys do huge amount of work to go from mark/sweep -> moving. why?
--felix: frag is one. nurserey can be fixed area of memory which makes it easy to determine which objects are in the nursery, makes write barriers easier
+- felix: frag is one. nurserey can be fixed area of memory which makes it easy to determine which objects are in the nursery, makes write barriers easier
--nrc: why write barriers?
+- nrc: why write barriers?
--felix: in generational you need to be able to identifiy pointers from outside of nursery to inside (remembered set)
+- felix: in generational you need to be able to identifiy pointers from outside of nursery to inside (remembered set)
--pcwalton: another: if you are doing copying allocation then nursery allocator can be a bump allocator
+- pcwalton: another: if you are doing copying allocation then nursery allocator can be a bump allocator
--nrc: can mark/sweep do generational?
+- nrc: can mark/sweep do generational?
--felix: yes
+- felix: yes
--pcwalton: boehm does it
+- pcwalton: boehm does it

--dherman: what's the prescription for rust?
+- dherman: what's the prescription for rust?
--felix: want to leave door open to either in the future
+- felix: want to leave door open to either in the future

 ## Issues for Rust

--felix: choice: fully conservative vs. fully precise, vs. mostly-precise/mostly-copying.
+- felix: choice: fully conservative vs. fully precise, vs. mostly-precise/mostly-copying.
--felix: fully conservative: look at all words and guess whether they are pointers. won't find true minimum connected components. scan stack and objects conservatively.
+- felix: fully conservative: look at all words and guess whether they are pointers. won't find true minimum connected components. scan stack and objects conservatively.
--felix: fully precise: precise knowledge of roots in the stack and every object. llvm can't do this now, which is fine. mostly-copying is good enough for us
+- felix: fully precise: precise knowledge of roots in the stack and every object. llvm can't do this now, which is fine. mostly-copying is good enough for us
--felix: mostly-copying: roots conservatively scanned, objects precisely. any object that is only reachable via heap can be moved
+- felix: mostly-copying: roots conservatively scanned, objects precisely. any object that is only reachable via heap can be moved

 - brson: why move but not use a generational algorithm? write barriers
 - felix: compaction